lakilé.

 Brisa Marina2015$2,300$2,070$376,5006.6%

-The baseline is 6.6–9.9% gross across twelve buildings.
-Median: 8.2%.
-That's before vacancy, management, maintenance, and property tax — net yield lands meaningfully below.
+The baseline is 5.8–9.5% gross across twelve buildings.
+Median: 7.0%.
+That's before vacancy, management, property tax, and the monthly maintenance fee (cuota) — which in CdE's amenity-heavy towers is a real drag, so net yield lands meaningfully below.
 For comparison: Panama City's equivalent long-term rental baseline runs 5–6% gross.
-CdE's 1–3 point premium reflects both rental demand in the area and the fact that many CdE buyers aren't chasing yield — they're buying family residences, which suppresses aggressive rent-seeking pricing.
+CdE's 1–2 point premium reflects both rental demand in the area and the fact that many CdE buyers aren't chasing yield — they're buying family residences, which suppresses aggressive rent-seeking pricing.

 The range matters as much as the median.
-Regalia at 9.9% is at the aggressive-yield end — the higher you sit on this table, the more you're underwriting rental execution (finding tenants, managing well, keeping occupancy high).
-Brisa Marina at 6.6% and Castellammare at 6.7% sit at the conservative end — smaller buildings, slower rental turnover, fewer operating surprises.
-Where you land on this range should match how much operational work you want to take on.
+Top Towers A at 9.5% is the aggressive end — the higher you sit on this table, the more you're underwriting rental execution (finding tenants, managing well, keeping occupancy high).
+Ocean Two at 6.5% and Castellammare at 5.8% sit at the conservative end — larger units, slower turnover, fewer operating surprises.
+Where you land should match how much operational work you want to take on.

 A note on medians.
 Throughout this section we report medians — the middle value, where half of units fall above and half below.
 We prefer median to average because a single $10,000 penthouse ask or a single $6M closing can pull an average badly in small datasets.
-At Castellammare, the median rent is $2,100 but the average is $3,800 — the average is stretched by oversized units; the median is what a typical apartment actually rents for.
+At Castellammare, the median rent is $1,800 but a handful of oversized units pull the average well above that — the median is what a typical apartment actually rents for.

 These yields are long-term rentals only.
 Short-term rental income in Panama depends on the building's reglamento and on current regulation — two moving pieces this report doesn't simplify.
 If STR income is part of your thesis, verify with counsel before you buy.

-A 6.6–9.9% gross yield is a defensible opening.
-Whether a specific building actually earns it depends on the unit, the floor, the finish, and who manages it.
+Treat 5.8–9.5% as an indicative gross range — a defensible opening, not a net return.
+Whether a specific building earns it depends on the unit, the floor, the finish, the maintenance fee, and who manages it.
 That's the next layer down.
 This report is the layer above.

 Beyond the headline